Ben Johnson (Canadian sprinter): Comeback

 In 1991, after his suspension ended, he attempted a comeback.
 He returned to the track for the Hamilton Indoor Games in 1991 and was greeted by the largest crowd to ever attend an indoor Canadian track and field event.
 More than 17,000 people saw him finish second in the 50 metres in 5.77 seconds.

 He failed to qualify for the 1991 World Championships in Tokyo but made the Canadian Olympic team again in 1992 in Barcelona, Spain after finishing second at the Canadian Olympic trials to Bruny Surin.
 He missed the 100 metre finals at the Olympics, however, finishing last in his semi-final heat after stumbling out of the blocks.

 In 1993, he won the 50 metres on January 7 in Grenoble, France, in 5.65 seconds, just 0.04 seconds shy of the world record.
 However, he was again found guilty of doping just after the race – this time for excess testosterone – and was subsequently banned for life by the IAAF.
 Federal amateur sport minister Pierre Cadieux called Johnson a national disgrace, and suggested he consider moving back to Jamaica.
 Johnson commented that it was "by far the most disgusting comment [he had] ever heard".
 In April 1999, a Canadian adjudicator ruled that there were procedural errors in Johnson's lifetime ban and allowed him to appeal.
 The decision meant Johnson could technically run in Canada but nobody would compete against him.
 They would be considered "contaminated" by the IAAF and could also face sanctions.
 On June 12, 1999, Johnson entered a track meet in Kitchener, Ontario, and was forced to run alone, against the clock.
 He posted a time of 11.0 seconds.
 In late 1999, Johnson failed a drug test for the third time by testing positive for hydrochlorothiazide, a banned diuretic that can be used to mask the presence of other drugs.
 Johnson had not competed since 1993 and had arranged the test himself as part of his efforts to be reinstated.

-In 1999, Johnson made headlines again when it was revealed that he had been hired by Libyan leader Muammar Gaddafi to act as a personal trainer for his son, Al-Saadi Gaddafi, who aspired to join an Italian football club.
-Al-Saadi ultimately did join an Italian team but was sacked after one game when he failed a drug test.
+In 1999, Johnson made headlines again when it was revealed that he had been hired by Libyan leader Muammar Gaddafi to act as a personal trainer for his son, Al-Saadi Gaddafi, who aspired to join Perugia, an Italian football club.
+Al-Saadi ultimately did join Perugia but was sacked after one game when he failed a drug test.
 Johnson's publicist in Canada had predicted in The Globe and Mail that his training of the young Gaddafi would earn Johnson a Nobel Peace Prize.